2019 ADVENTIST HEALTHCARE DISCOVERY CUP OFFICIAL RULES

 Kicks from the Penalty Mark - The best of five penalty kicks taken alternately by each team will determine the winner.
 Only those players on the field at the end of the overtime period may compete.
 If the penalty kick score is tied at the end of the five kicks, the teams will continue to take penalty kicks alternately until there is a winner.
 All players on the field must kick before any player may kick a second time.

 XXII.
-INCLEMENT WEATHER
+INCLEMENT WEATHER AND REFUNDS

 In the event of inclement weather, the Tournament Committee will have the authority to change games as follows: